A quick guide to get Replay Control running on your Pi.

 On first launch, you will see a “Scanning game library…” banner while the app indexes your ROMs.
 This runs in the background – the UI is usable immediately, and your library fills in as systems are scanned.

-A setup checklist will also appear on the home page, recommending two optional downloads to enrich your library:
+A setup checklist will also appear on the home page with two optional steps:

-Both are optional — skip and do it later from the Settings page anytime.
+Both are optional — skip and do them later from the Settings page anytime.

 Add ROMs